elliotblanchard/zdash-frontend/README.md

 # Zdash: Live analytics for Zcash
-A live analytics dashboard for private transactions in the Zcash cryptocurrency
+Dashboard for private transactions in the Zcash cryptocurrency

 ## Features :sparkles:
-* The only source online for data on all categories of Zcash transactions
+* Only source online for data on all categories of Zcash transactions
 * Live Zcash network data
 * Browse recently active Zcash accounts
 * Fast analysis for millions of transactions